RyanBabij/CAPSTONE-programming-project-1/README.md

 - Validate map and database integrations using browser developer tools
 - Firebase Firestore permissions and rules should be set appropriately

----

-## Contributing

-We welcome contributions and feedback.
-Please fork the repository and submit pull requests, or raise issues in the GitHub issue tracker.

----

-## License

-© 2020 H-Tue-Group-35
-This project is licensed for educational and demonstration purposes.